JuliaCollections/DataStructures.jl/README.rst

   This function returns 0 if the token is invalid (e.g., points to a deleted item), 1 if the token is valid and points to data, 2 if the token is the before-start token and 3 if it is the past-end token.
   Time: O(1)

 --------------------------------
-Iteration over sorted containers
+Iteration Over Sorted Containers
 --------------------------------

 As is standard in Julia, iteration over the containers is